pankaj570/spring-boot-rest-fincity-car/README.md

 # spring-boot-rest-fincity-car

-This project has built on below technology.
+#This project has built on below technology.
-a.
-Spring security
+1. Spring security
-b.
-Spring Session with Redis server
+2. Spring Session with Redis server
-c.
-Spring HETOS for hypermedia response
+3. Spring HETOS for hypermedia response
-d.
-Spring JDBC with H2Database if required any RDBMS then change only configuration in application.properties.
+4. Spring JDBC with H2Database if required any RDBMS then change only configuration in application.properties.
-e. project build based on maven and gradle both.
+5. project build based on maven and gradle both.

 #How to Run the project in Local System follow the below steps.